Francis Bacon Portrait

 Trying to Be

 Francis Bacon the painter, Anthony Perkins the actor, and Ulrike Meinhof the terrorist are all part of this book.
 As is Danny Kaye dancing with Gene Kelly, as is Jane Birkin, the briefly famous pop star, demonstrating how the human body understands itself.
 Using language that is both poetic and commonplace, Haskell weaves a narrative of personal, philosophical connections, not impersonating his characters but seeing what they do to him, feeling what they do.
-In the end, constructing a life means deconstructing the various biographies that create that life, and when, for instance, he writes about learning how to dance like Yvonne Rainer, the post-modern choreographer, the emphasis is always on trying.
+In the end, constructing a life means deconstructing the various biographies that create that life, and when, for instance, he writes about trying to learn how to dance like the inimitable Yvonne Rainer, the emphasis is always on trying.
 These stories (which are also essays) attempt to shine some thought on the world we’ve been given, on the human body, on friendship, on history, on identify and family and love.
 And also, they’re meant to be read aloud.

 In Trying to Be, John Haskell braids essay, fiction, memoir, and cultural history into a haunting meditation on loss, artistic legacy, and the unfinished project of the self.
 From dance studios to prison cells, from dying friends to dying fathers, Haskell maps the ways we inhabit—and resist—the roles we’ve been given.